Rud5G/Autoindigestion/README.md

     </dict>
     </plist>
-You may want to adjust the run time based on your time zone.  iTunes Connect reports are usually available around 0700 Cupertino time (UTC -0800 or -0700 in summer) but are occasionally delayed a few hours.
+You may want to adjust the run time based on your time zone.  iTunes Connect reports are usually available by 8:00 AM Cupertino time (UTC -0800 or -0700 in summer) but are occasionally delayed a few hours.

 After creating or modifying the launchd item, tell launchd to load it by